Karl Jaspers Forum, Target Article 16, 16 March 1999

 it will objectively lead to the dominance of one of

-the opposites in any particular activity.
+the opposites in every specific activity.

 Dialectical materialism is a philosophy of development